 The Current Status of Every Murdered Rapper’s Case

 Consider some of the facts.
-In the 32 years between Scott La Rock's shooting death in the Bronx in 1987 and Pop Smoke in February of 2020—the most recent case of a hip-hop murder—we've documented 70 rappers who have been murdered, nearly two per year.
-Of those murders, only a handful have been definitively solved.
-That leaves more than 40 MCs cut down before their time whose murders have never been solved by the police.
-To put that number in perspective, NPR reported in March 2015 that the national "clearance rate" for homicides in the United States stands at 64.1 percent.
-Those numbers are so far apart they'd almost be laughable if they weren't so sobering.
+In the 35 years between Scott La Rock's shooting death in the Bronx in 1987 and PnB Rock's murder in 2022—one of the most high-profile cases of a hip-hop murder—we've documented 90 rappers who have been murdered, about two per year and sometimes more.
+Of those murders, a little more than a handful have been solved, and others are still under investigation, which means there are more than 50 rappers’ lives that have ended before their time whose murders have never been solved by the police.
+To put that number in perspective, the clearance rate for murder in the U.S. stands at 54.4 percent, according to stats for 2020 released by Statista, a market and consumer data firm.

 Clearly, there's a disconnect somewhere between the national murder "clearance rate" and the one that exists when a hip-hop artist is involved.
 It's particularly jarring when considering how high-profile some of these cases are; the murders of Tupac Shakur, The Notorious B.I.G. and Big L, for example, are all among the unsolved cases, despite each of them occurring more than a decade ago.
 And it's led to insinuations and backlash against a segment of music that is still growing in influence.
 "In some respects, rap music and violence seem to go hand in hand," La Rock's manager Scotty Morris told The New York Times almost 30 years ago following his client's murder.
 "But it's not the music itself, it's the environment.
 Violence was here long before hip-hop."

 XXL takes a look at the current status of the cases of 90 hip-hop murders that have occurred over the past 35 years.—Emmanuel C.M., Miranda J., Roger Krastz, Sidney Madden, Dan Rys and Vanessa Satten; Additional reporting by Paul Thompson